marlonveiga-santos/typewrithem/README.md

 ## Two cents about styling

-On version 2, all changes rely on JS functions.
+On version 2.1, all changes rely on JS functions and a little bit of css because it's impossible to pure Javascript handle pseudoelements.

 Version 2 is also lighter than before.

 ## Acknowledgements